EXPLAINER: Argentina soccer chaos over Brazil quarantine row - WHIZ News

 Brazilian federal police said on Monday they are investigating the four players for allegedly providing false information upon arrival in Sao Paulo.
 They were allowed to return to Buenos Aires on Sunday night after giving written statements.

-The Brazilian Chief of Staff office said in a statement it had not received requests for exceptional waivers from Argentine football officials.
+The Brazilian Chief of Staff office said in a statement it had not received requests for exceptional waivers for Argentina players.
 One conflicting issue is who should have applied for the waivers — the hosts or the visitors.

 AP Sports Writer Mauricio Savarese in São Paulo contributed to this report.